 16. Autoland: The UAM aircraft will detect touchdown and automatically turn off its motors.
-The MVS will alert ground management that the aircraft has arrived at the vertiport and notify the FM when the landing has been completed and the aircraft has been disarmed.
+The MVS will alert ground management that the aircraft has arrived at the vertiport and notify the FM when the landing has been completed, and the aircraft has been disarmed.
 The MVS, in coordination with ground management, will independently verify that the vehicle has completed the disarming check procedure.
+ATC will be notified that the aircraft landed safely to close the active flight plan.

-17. Tow-in coordination: If needed, ground management will tow the aircraft from the FATO to the gate once the VM provides the surface movement authorization.
+17. Tow-in coordination: If needed, ground management will tow the aircraft from the FATO to the gate once the VM provides the surface movement instructions.